AbrahamDela/Frequent-Habits/README.md

 <br>

 > [!IMPORTANT]
-> **✉️ Personal Message**
+> **✉️ A Personal Welcome**
 >
 > Hey, I just wanted to welcome you personally!
-This is Frequent Habits—the habit tracker I built after spending a long, long time searching for an app with the exact feature set I wanted.
+This is Frequent Habits—the habit tracker I built after searching high and low for an app with the exact feature set I wanted.
 As you can probably guess, I never found one.
 But I’m actually glad I didn't!
-It gave me the chance to build my very first app, and it has been so much fun.
+It gave me the chance to build my very first app, and it has been an absolute blast.
 >
-> Frequent Habits has everything I always wished for: an ultra-clean design, deep analytics so I can really crawl into all the quirks of my behavior (I love seeing data about myself!), an interactive widget, an export function so I don't have to sync my personal behavior data to Big Tech, and gamification to keep me on the ball!
+> Frequent Habits has everything I always wished for: an ultra-clean design, deep analytics (so I can really dive into all the quirks of my behavior), an interactive widget, local exports so I don't have to sync personal data to Big Tech, and gamification to keep me motivated!
 >
-> I hope you like it as much as I do.
-If you have any feedback or feature requests, don't hesitate to reach out—either via [Issues](https://github.com/FrequeNCy144/Frequent-Habits/issues/new/choose) or through the email address in the app.
+> I hope you enjoy using it as much as I loved creating it.
+If you have any feedback or feature requests, feel free to reach out—either via [Issues](https://github.com/FrequeNCy144/Frequent-Habits/issues/new/choose) or through the email address in the app.
 >
-> Enjoy! ❤️
+> Enjoy! ❤️ - @FrequeNCy

 <br>